List of Star Trek: Deep Space Nine characters: Benjamin Sisko

 Benjamin Sisko (played by Avery Brooks) is the Starfleet officer placed in charge of Deep Space Nine, a formerly Cardassian space station orbiting Bajor.
 The Bajorans, having liberated themselves from a long, brutal Cardassian occupation of their planet, invite the Federation to jointly administer the station.
 Sisko and Jadzia Dax accidentally discover nearby the first known stable wormhole, which not only provides two-way quick access to the previously distant, unexplored Gamma Quadrant, but is also considered by the Bajorans to be the home of their gods, the Prophets ("Emissary").
 These two factors greatly magnify the station's importance.

-The Bajorans consider him the Emissary of the Prophets, which gives him enormous prestige and influence with them.
+The Bajorans consider him the most recent Emissary of the Prophets, which gives him enormous prestige and influence with them.
 At first uncomfortable with his unwanted status, he eventually comes to accept it.
 (It is later revealed that his birth was arranged by the Prophets.)
 In his dual role, he leads the fight against the enemies of Bajor and the Federation.